 - Computer: MacBook Air

 - Remote recording software: Zencastr (Have also used RINGR in the past)

-- If guest need a headset, I’ve suggested simple noise cancelling headphones like this: Sennheisser PC8 The key is to make sure it is dead simple for them.
+- If guest need a headset, I’ve suggested simple noise cancelling headphones like this: Sennheisser PC8 or Mpow version.
+The key is to make sure it is dead simple for them.
 Just plugs in and works.

 - Microphones: Shure SM58-LC Cardioid Vocal Microphone (one for each person)

 - XLR Cables for Microphones: LyxPro Quad Series 6 ft XLR (Might need longer ones for a panel discussion)